anyakeller/k-and-r-revamp/README.md

 In the order they are imported in main.scss, here's how I thought of the usage of the style files

--   common/\_variables.scss - scss variables to be used by any of the other scss modules.
+-   common/\_variables.scss - scss variables for customizing bootstrap
--   common/\_global.scss - I wrote my scss `@mixins` and defined some styles that would apply to every page on the site here
+-   common/\_global.scss - I honestly am just using it for stuff I need everything else to be able to acess (e.g `@mixin`, font stuff...)
 -   components/\_buttons - general button styling.
 I also defined the base link styling for `<a>` tags.
 -   layouts/\_header - styling for the big kite and rocket header at the top of every page.
 The actual header is imported in the root template for every page on the site.
 The actual header partial can be found in : `assets/views/partials/header.blade.php`
 -   layouts/\_pages.scss - Overall
 -   layouts/\_posts.scss - Overall

-To change default CSS attribute values and variables, you can overwrite the boostrap name in \_variables.scss You can view the [bootstrap variable default names here](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss) You can read more on [theming bootstrap here](https://getbootstrap.com/docs/4.5/getting-started/theming/)
+To change default Bootstrap variables, you can overwrite the boostrap name in \_variables.scss You can view the [bootstrap variable default names here](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss) You can read more on [theming bootstrap here](https://getbootstrap.com/docs/4.5/getting-started/theming/)